Wesmania/dspbp/README.md

   reverse-engineered DSP's custom hash and a bunch of blueprint stuff.
 80% of this code is reimplementation of what he did.
 * Guys at DSP wiki (the fandom one) for recipe IDs.
+* Thanks to huww98 and his awesome blueprint visualizer at https://github.com/huww98/dsp_blueprint_editor for letting me borrow his code as I see fit.

 ## TODOs